willyguggenheim/kubify/README.md

 First class rapid testing, all your services listening for folder changes, so you can code fast, really fast.

-To build a world where: If it works on your laptop, it works in dev/prod the SAME, that's what sets us apart.
+If it works on your laptop, it works in dev/prod the SAME, that's what sets us apart.
 That's the magic.

 # How?